LukasPrader/BscThesis_Physics_uibk/notebook.md

 Block entropy was now implemented correctly.
 The functions for entropy, entropy rate, stationary distribution and block entropy, as well as the exploratory plots were moved to a separate notebook for now as to not clutter the old notebook with still largely changing results.

+### 01/04/24
+An attempt was made to show the block entropy of a biased coin is L*H(p).

+### 04/04/24
+The results for a general binary system were added, as well as first explanations of the reasons for incompatibility of the entropy ranges for MDP and the observing MPs.